Untold Innovation: A few minutes with Tisha Livingston

 UC: How did your personal journey to this kind of innovation begin?

 TL: My background is in food and food manufacturing.
-I spent 20 years in the food industry making things like fried chicken nuggets and biscuits—you know, all the processed foods that are belly-fillers, but not necessarily things that are the most nutritious for you.
+I spent 20 years in the food industry making things like fried chicken nuggets and biscuits-you know, all the processed foods that are belly-fillers, but not necessarily things that are the most nutritious for you.
 My business partner, Mike, and I worked for Del Monte Foods.
-I was Chief Operating Officer of a division.
+I was the Chief Operating Officer of a division.
 Mike was the president CEO, and we worked with a lot of growers and farmers that were growing produce in a conventional way.
 We heard their struggles and challenges about raising crops, getting them to harvest, and then providing those crops to customers in a timely manner.
 It’s a constant struggle.
 They didn’t have enough light, enough heat units, enough water, or the soil didn’t have the right nutrients in it.
 There’s this constant balance and struggle to produce food.
 What we’re finding is that global warming and climate change is a real thing, and it’s really affecting growers.
 Some years, they have really good results.
 And then other years, crops can be completely wiped out.
 We just recognize that our food supply is very fragile and most of our food is coming from California or other faraway places.
 That’s fine, except for the fact that it creates a huge carbon footprint and takes a lot of time to deliver it.
-There’s more and more people becoming conscious of their health and what they put into their bodies.
+There are more and more people becoming conscious of their health and what they put into their bodies.
 I mean, I’m one of them.
 I want to make sure that I’m not consuming carcinogens and pesticides.
-I want to make sure that what I’m providing my children is the most healthy food and fresh produce.
+I want to make sure that what I’m providing my children are the most healthy food and fresh produce.
 That’s one of the best gifts parents can give their children: healthy food.